Each water conservation district within the education cooperative sponsors an art contest for fourth and fifth grade students.

 Llano Estacado Winners

-Curriculum :: The education program provides school districts with water conservation curriculum for fourth and firth graders.
+The education program provides school districts with information on water conservation curriculum such as Major Rivers for fourth and fifth graders.
+Other instructional resources can be provided upon request, including lesson planning support, reference materials, and library resources.

 2008 Copyright www.savingh2o.org